-1. Diabetes and hypertension
+1. Avoid developing diabetes and hypertension

 The best way to prevent kidney disease is to avoid developing late onset diabetes and hypertension.
 You can do this by maintaining a healthy weight, keeping active and by not smoking.
-Two conditions, which if not well managed, can lead to kidney problems are diabetes (insulin and non-insulin dependent) and hypertension (high blood pressure).

-If you’re being treated for either of these follow your GP, consultant or Nurse’s advice and if you’re unsure ask questions and check.
+If you’re being treated for either of these follow your GP, Consultant or Nurse’s advice and if you’re unsure ask questions and check.
 It’s also worth asking to have your kidney function checked regularly by having tests done on your blood or urine.